lead generation

 such as “Download Now” or “Get My Free Guide.”

-Additionally, the color of your CTA button should stand out from the rest of the page,
+Additionally, the colour of your CTA button should stand out from the rest of the page,

 drawing the visitor’s attention.

-A/B testing different button colors and text can help you
+A/B testing different button colours and text can help you

 determine what works best for your audience.